Bridgerton: Filming

-Season 2

 Production on the second season began in March 2021.
 In May 2021, it was reported that the Royal Borough of Windsor and Maidenhead refused permission to build a film set for the second season in Sunninghill Park near Windsor, despite royal approval.
 On July 15, 2021, production on the second season was paused for 24 hours when a crew member tested positive for COVID-19, but resumed the following day.
 However, on July 17, production was halted indefinitely following a second positive test.
 Production resumed in August 2021.
 Production for the second season wrapped on November 20, 2021.

 New filming locations for season 2 included Wrotham Park (standing in for the Bridgertons' country home Aubrey Hall); West Wycombe Park (Aubrey Hall interior and the Crane estate); Wrest Park, Ivinghoe Beacon, and Ashridge (the Orangery and Aubrey Hall grounds); the Royal County of Berkshire Polo Club (Royal Ascot); Old Royal Naval College; Windsor Great Park (woods scenes); Goldsmiths' Hall (Buckingham palace throne room); and Wilton's Music Hall (feminist meeting place).
 The real St James's Church is in the series.
 The art display at Petworth House was used for the museum scene, with Royal Artillery Barracks used as the exterior.
 The finale ball was filmed at Basildon Park.

-Season 3

 The third season began principal photography in July 2022 and wrapped in March 2023.